clayfreeman/pubkey.sh/app/README.md

    with ease-of-use in mind (currently not possible due to returning either a `\Models\User` instance or `false` on failure).
  * Design & implement user dashboard for key management.
- * Consider denying HTTP redirect for certain paths with nginx (for `bash` pipe security concerns).
  * Explore options for easily setting up & configuring different database targets such as MySQL or PostgreSQL (this may require a more abstract schema that is flexible enough to work across multiple database platforms).